 2. Keep Your Records Organised

 All businesses should keep a record of their sales, expenses and bank transactions.
 It is good practice to store these files for at least 6 years.

-Maintaining your records either manually, in a box/folder, or digitally will make your life much easier come the end of the year.
+Maintaining your records either manually, in a box/folder, or digitally will make your life much easier at the end of the financial year.